luraess/parallel-gpu-workshop-JuliaCon21/README.md

 # [...] skipped lines
 ```
 In the first step towards this goal we:
-- replace the non-necessary array allocation by macros
+- use single-line broadcasting statements to avoid having to use work-arrays (to make it prettier & shorter we use macros)
-- introduce a `H2` array to avoid race conditions
+- introduce a `H2` array to avoid race conditions (once parallelized)
 - use non-allocating `diff` operators: `LazyArrays: Diff`
 - add accurate timing of the main loop and `T_eff` reporting